vrugtehagel/stateify/README.md

 <a name="composed-state-variables"></a>
 ## Composed state variables

 Sometimes you'll want to have a value that is dependent on multiple state variables available to you as a state variable itself.
 Not one you manually change, but one that is composed of others.
-You can do this by, instead of providing a JSON structure to `stateify`, providing it with a callback.
+You can do this by, instead of providing a data structure to `stateify`, providing it with a callback.
 This callback will create a state variable for you that gets updated anytime its stateified dependencies change.
 For example:
 ```js
 const state = stateify({
     drinks: ['coffee', 'tea', 'milk'],